 Client choice should remain at the center of any referral and placement, with the client being completely informed of the steps and processes necessary to move from homelessness to permanent housing.
-Local Regional Committees decide how the referral process will work in their communities.
-However, the process should include, whenever possible, a warm hand-off of the client to the referred agency, which could include either a phone call or email with a method for transmitting intake materials including the completed prevention and diversion screen and/or the VI-SPDAT.
-If a client rejects the program to which they are referred, they should maintain their place on the community-wide waitlist.
+Regional Committees decide how the referral process will work in their communities.
+However, the process should include, whenever possible, a warm hand-off of the client to the referred agency, which could include either a phone call or email with a method for transmitting intake materials including the completed Prevention and Diversion Screening Tool and/or the HART.
+If a client rejects the program to which they are referred, they should maintain their place on the regional by-name list.
 Communities should take into consideration resources for transportation to get clients from screening site to referred agency.